 Flying freehold is a form of co-ownership: It is used when purchasing apartments that share certain areas (entry halls, stairways, lifts, gardens, etc) and services (drainage, electricity, etc).
 An association is formed to help with the running of the communal areas.
 A co-owner will have sole ownership of an individual unit and ownership in common of the common areas (the share or lot).

-Both of these transaction must pass contract through the Royal Court on a Friday afternoon.
+Both of these transactions must pass contract through the Royal Court on a Friday afternoon.